gustavotoyota/JavaCosmos/README.md

 # JavaCosmos - Comprehensive Java Demonstrations

 JavaCosmos is a comprehensive structured collection of code demonstrations for technologies essential to Java development.
-It may be helpful for beginners by learning from clear and practical examples, while advanced users may benefit from quick overviews or experimentation with various technologies.
+It may be helpful to beginners by providing clear and practical examples, while advanced users may benefit from quick overviews or experimentation with various technologies.

 ## Setting up JavaCosmos